Blogs Home

 Access After Termination:

-Access after termination is difficult to manage when there is no link between the hospital’s EHR and the staff member’s current status at the office.
+Access after termination is difficult to manage when there is no link between the hospital’s EHRL and the staff member’s current status at the office.
 Some of the CIOs reported that they run reports for inactive accounts over X number of days and then inactivate the account.
 It struck me that it’s not these rule-following terminated employees that are making hospitals the most vulnerable.

 Instead, it's those bold ex-employees of whom we should be most scared.
 They continue to use the account with confidence after termination and they don’t show up on ANY report because we’re only looking for inactive users.
 The joke is on us.
 We need a way to shut down the most brazen of ex-employees.